Free tools for creating webpages

 In the HTML format the documents lose a part of their visual quality also the software is better appropriate for documents such as handbooks, which will have a Web version and a printable PDF version, which preserves the quality of the original document.

-Since version 4, LibreOffice is compatible with the CMIS standard for communicating with a CMS such as Wordpress, providing it supports it (for Wordpress 3.5 a plugin is required).
+Since version 4, LibreOffice is compatible with the CMIS standard for communicating with a CMS such as Wordpress (for Wordpress 3.5 a plugin is required).